AshkanHagh/AshkanHagh/README.md

 # 👋 Hello!

-Backend Developer, I start in last 5 month, I am very interested in learning and I see coding as a puzzle that with patience and effort eventually achieves beauty.
+I have been working in the backend field for 5 months, I am very interested in learning and I see coding as a puzzle that with patience and effort eventually achieves beauty.

 # 📚 Learning